ilndwhr/CoBra/README.md

 ## CoBra Annotator

-code for annotation tool
+Code for the annotation tool.

 ## Data

-compound data:
+Compound data:
+- Overview file with annotated compound
-- files with compounds in sentence context
+- Files with compounds in sentence context
-- overview file with annotated compound

 ## Semantic Transparency

-code and results of semantic transparency analysis
+Code and results of the semantic transparency analysis.

 ## Paper

+Carmen Schacht, Isabell Landwehr, Diana Davidson, Konrad Grabowski, Magdalena Meiser, Sophia Wiedmann.
+2026.
+CoBra: A compound branching resource for nominal triconstituent compounds in English and German.
+In *Proceedings of the Ninth Workshop on Universal Dependencies* (UDW, LREC 2026), pages 128-141.
+Palma, Spain.